 I agree that Hendrix and Page should be number 1 and 2, but Chuck should be right above Eric Clapton in third, not 20!

 Why is he number sixteen?
 Good ol' Chuck Berry deserves to be number one, enough said.
 If it were not for him, the Beatles may not even exist.
-Jimi Hendrix sure did bring the electric guitar to new heights, but there is just no out shredding Chuck.
+Jimi Hendrix sure did bring the electric guitar to new heights, but there is just no out-shredding Chuck.
 If it were not for him picking up the electric guitar and making it a thing, then there may not be anyone else to make a list with.

 This guy can play anything.
 He can play great expressive slow blues leads (you want emotional leads, he's up there with David Gilmour and John Frusciante), he can play virtuoso solos with the best of them, and he's a genius acoustic guitarist to boot.
 And with any of these, he's instantly identifiable, in the way that he uses vertical vibrato or straight tones on held notes instead of standard vibrato, his impeccable sense of complex rhythm and phrasing, and his awesome trill technique.
 I like shred, but sometimes feel and tone are more important, and there's none better than Carlos Santana for that.

-ah yes, the man who never truly deserved to leave Metallica, which turned out to be a good move as we wouldn't have the band we all love and know as Megadeth today.
+Dave Mustaine: Ah yes, the man who never truly deserved to leave Metallica, which turned out to be a good move as we wouldn't have the band we all love and know as Megadeth today.
 Dave, like Megadeth in general, runs laps around Kirk and the rest of Metallica.
-As to the solos of kirk and work of hetfield, the solos we hear in Megadeth's repertoire are much more Technical, and pleasing to listen to.
-Rust in Peace is the very best Thrash Metal album of all time as well, further bettering my opinion on Megadeth.
+As for the solos of Kirk and the work of Hetfield, the solos we hear in Megadeth's repertoire are much more technical and pleasing to listen to.
+"Rust in Peace" is the very best thrash metal album of all time as well, further solidifying my opinion on Megadeth.

 Runs laps around Kirk.
 While singing.